 Over 150 years of human development along the Cache la Poudre River has resulted in significant changes to the river.
 Agricultural, industrial and municipal diversions physically remove water from the river; this reduces flows and alters river morphology, resulting in impacts to the overall health of the Cache la Poudre River.
 In order to prevent against injury to existing water rights, efforts to preserve and improve Cache la Poudre River flows: must conform to Colorado water law; will necessitate cooperative agreements among water rights holders; and will require infrastructure improvements to existing river diversions and other structures.
-Through the Community Benefits IGA, Thornton proposes to improve Cache la Poudre River health by providing river flow enhancements, making physical river modifications to provide better river administration and improve aquatic and riparian habitats, and funding innovative strategies for enhancing Cache la Poudre River health and addressing other local water supply challenges.
+The Thornton Water Project has no impact on Cache la Poudre River flow conditions; however, through the Community Benefits IGA, Thornton proposes to improve Cache la Poudre River health by providing river flow enhancements, contributing to physical river modifications to provide better river administration and improve aquatic and riparian habitats, and funding innovative strategies for enhancing Cache la Poudre River health and addressing other local water supply challenges.